Kotlin/kotlinx.serialization/README.md

 **Read the [Kotlin Serialization Guide](docs/serialization-guide.md) for all details.**

-You can find auto-generated documentation website on [GitHub Pages](https://kotlin.github.io/kotlinx.serialization/).
+You can find auto-generated documentation website on [kotlinlang.org](https://kotlinlang.org/api/kotlinx.serialization/).

 ## Setup